-In this tutorial we will be running SonarQube locally.
-After the SonarQube docker is successfully up then we will be using sonarsource/sonar-scanner-cli docker to scan our local code, generate the sonar results and push to our local SonarQube server.
+In this article we learn how to run SonarQube server locally using docker/docker-compose.
+After the SonarQube docker is successfully up then we will be using sonarsource/sonar-scanner-cli docker to scan our local code (react project), generate the sonar results and push to our local SonarQube server.

 Sonar properties file